vivianeor/weather_app/README.md

-<p>Welcome to the Weather App!
-This project uses the OpenWeatherMap API to provide real-time weather information for cities around the world.</p> 🌦️
+<h3>Welcome to the Weather App!<h2> 🌦️

+<p>This project uses the OpenWeatherMap API to provide real-time weather information for cities around the world.</p>

 <h2>Features</h2>
 <ul>